 An early infection might have been the result of damage from egg binding.
 The two conditions share symptoms such as standing upright like a penguin and straining as if trying to lay an egg.

 All the components of unlaid eggs accumulate and fester in the oviduct, filling it with a smelly, rotting mass.
 The tell-tale diagnostic clincher is the production of a ‘lash egg’: the passing of an egg-shaped mass of hardened pus, tissues and bits of unlaid eggs.
-If the hen is unable to pass the mass it continues to accumulate material and may affect her ability to breath.
+If the hen is unable to pass the mass it continues to accumulate material and may affect her ability to breathe.

 So what’s the prognosis?
 By the time you see a lash egg the infection will be quite advanced and unlikely to respond to treatment (i.e. antibiotics).
 A hen may survive, but is unlikely to resume normal egg laying, if at all.